Sam-Burns/supermarket-code-kata/README.md

 Implement the class `BasketPriceCalculator` to return the correct values.
 The PHPSpec tests provided should pass when you have done this correctly.

+The tests can be run with `./tests.sh`.
+If that gets annoying, `./vendor/bin/phpspec run` will achieve much the same thing, without audio prompts.